Ebaka716/searchV3/memoryBank/progress.md

 - Sidebar re-implemented: Actions section now has 'New Search' and 'New Research Project' as top-level items with unique icons; History section is grouped by date; all buttons are centered when collapsed; profile and settings order swapped; profile menu uses shadcn/ui DropdownMenu.

+- LoadingSpinner component created for modular loading states (used in search and dialogue flow)
+- Search page now supports a dialogue array: queries from EnhancedInput are added to a dialogue list, each with loading and result states, rendered above the input (newest at top)

 - (Add your current status, known issues, and progress here)